Ditching Broadcom, Hyper-V Server, & Live Migrations

 TL;DR howto automate VM creation & configuration, simple setup of Hyper-V Server, and live migrations of VMs between multiple Hyper-V servers

-Welcome to Part XVII of our Back to the Basics Series!
+Welcome to Part XVIII of our Back to the Basics Series!

 Part I: NTDS.dit vs SAM